jhong1016/Professional-README-generator/README.md

 Once you have answered all the questions a markdown page will be generated for you!
 It will be named `README.md`.
+Check out the example `README.md` file in "utils" folder as an example.

 ## Generated-README-Example:
 *Terminal picture from above was used to create the README below*